ganart/MineGuard-models/Thermal-model/Thermal-README.md

 ## Overview
 The thermal model is a critical part of MineGuard, designed to process data from the drone's thermal imager.
-It utilizes the YOLOv8 framework to detect and classify landmines based on their thermal signatures.
+It utilizes the YOLOv8 framework to detect landmines based on their thermal signatures.
 This folder includes tools for generating synthetic thermal datasets, augmenting them with grass, and training the model.

 ## Workflow
 A mathematical model was developed in **ANSYS APDL** to simulate the thermal behavior of landmines.
 A series of calculations generated images reflecting real-world thermal patterns.
 Due to their uniform nature, a custom augmentation pipeline was implemented: